dbactual/thomaspaine-www/content/aboutpaine/the-adventures-of-thomas-paine-s-bones-by-moncure-conway.md

    Chennell may have kept the remains for some years for the receiver George West, but if any were there in 1849 it could only have been a few of the bones which, as will presently appear got separated from the rest.
-In that year they were seen in
-   Possession of Benjamin Tilly.
+In that year they were seen in possession of Benjamin Tilly.

    About 1860 Tillv died in the house of a Mr. Ginn, wood-merchant, Bethnal Green, and left with him a number of Cobbett's MMS. and Paine relics, but apparently without careful information.
 According to a statement made to me by Mr. George Reynolds of 23 Stepney Green, his